pomkos/dynamic_biking/README.md

 This repo was created to share the code used to create the entropy analysis workflow.
 Features include:

+* Bash script to install python library requirements for each script
+* Bash script to start the main script webgui
 * Webgui using the [streamlit](https://streamlit.io) library
 * Extraction of settings used per participant and session
 * Interactive clipping of datasets of dramatic jumps in cadence
 * Conversion of dynamic files to be used with the MatLab entropy scripts
+* Exploration of entropy results

 Screenshot of the first page with general instructions for each step.